yevster/weblogic-on-azure/cluster/README.md

    * Enter the user name as 'postgres@weblogic-cafe-db-`<your suffix>`'.
    * Enter the password as 'Secret123!'.
 Click next.
    * On the next screen, accept the defaults and click next.
-   * On the "Select Targets" screen, select AdminServer, admin, or cluster1 and click Finish.
+   * On the "Select Targets" screen, select cluster1 and click Finish.
    * Click "Activate Changes" at this point.
    * Test the connection.
       * In the "Data Sources" pane, click "WebLogicCafeDB".